yahesh/fff-signup/README.md

-  website               VARCHAR(256) NOT NULL, country               VARCHAR(256) NOT NULL, city                  VARCHAR(256), newsletter            BOOLEAN      NOT NULL, disabled              BOOLEAN      NOT NULL, admin_verify_token    VARCHAR(40), user_newsletter_token VARCHAR(40),
+  website               VARCHAR(256) NOT NULL, country               VARCHAR(256) NOT NULL, city                  VARCHAR(256), newsletter            BOOLEAN      NOT NULL DEFAULT FALSE, disabled              BOOLEAN      NOT NULL DEFAULT FALSE, admin_verify_token    VARCHAR(40), user_newsletter_token VARCHAR(40), user_verify_token     VARCHAR(40),
-  user_verify_token     VARCHAR(40),
+  mailhash              VARCHAR(64)  AS (SHA2(mail, 256)) PERSISTENT UNIQUE KEY,
-  verified              BOOLEAN      AS (disabled IS FALSE AND admin_verify_token IS NULL AND user_verify_token IS NULL), subscribed            BOOLEAN      AS (disabled IS FALSE AND admin_verify_token IS NULL AND user_verify_token IS NULL AND newsletter IS TRUE)
+  subscribed            BOOLEAN      AS (disabled IS FALSE AND admin_verify_token IS NULL AND user_verify_token IS NULL AND newsletter IS TRUE), verified              BOOLEAN      AS (disabled IS FALSE AND admin_verify_token IS NULL AND user_verify_token IS NULL) );
-);

 GRANT ALL ON fff.* TO 'fff'@'%' IDENTIFIED BY 'fff';